MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/09-functions.md

 All of the syntax for writing a function in PowerShell can seem overwhelming especially for someone who is just getting started.
 Often times if I can't remember the syntax for something, I'll open a second copy of the ISE on a separate monitor and view the "Cmdlet (advanced function) - Complete" snippet while typing in the code for my function.
-Snippets can be access in the PowerShell ISE using the Cntl + J key combination.
+Snippets can be accessed in the PowerShell ISE using the <kbd>Ctrl</kbd>+<kbd>J</kbd> key combination.

 ## Summary